dstracquadanio/Reacto-Week-4/README.md

 ### DB Schema

-- The main thing to talk about here is the many-to-many relationship between vehicles and routes and how the schedule/runs data are not exclusive to either vehciles or routes but are associated with both so that info goes in that thru table.
+- The main thing to talk about here is the many-to-many relationship between vehicles and routes and how the schedule/runs data are not exclusive to either vehicles or routes but are associated with both so that info goes in that thru table.
 - The main associations are:
   - Vehicles and Routes have a many-to-many relationship with each other thru Runs
   - Routes and Stops have a many-to-many relationship with each other through the RouteStops thru table